ShubhamJagtap2000/ELK-Project/README.md

 # Analysis

-- **During a search operation when a query is processed, the content in any index is ana;yzed by analysis module**
+- **During a search operation when a query is processed, the content in any index is analyzed by analysis module**

 - **The analyzer module contains the following,**